d1b1/formaggio-search/README.md

-## Bare-bones Backbone.js App using Formagg.io!
+## Bare-Bones Backbone.js App using Formagg.io!

 This is a simple Backbone.js app.
 It uses standard view and HTML script urls and templates.
 No layout manager and no abstractions.
 This is built to show the individual parts of backbone app.
 There are lots of other BB example that add in layers of abstractions.
-I wrote this to remind myself of how to build fast and quickly and keep the code super easy to read.
+I wrote this to remind myself of how to build fast and lightway backbone.js app without the need to think about all the features and benefits that come with require.js, AMD, gulp or grunt.

-### Does not include:
-* AMD
-* Require.js
-* Browserify

 ### Live Demo
 <http://d1b1.github.com/formaggio-search/>